THOMAS W. BUCCI

-Born and raised in Bridgeport, Connecticut, Mr. Bucci attended parochial schools including St. Joseph Grammar School and Notre Dame High School of Fairfield, CT.
-He graduated from Sacred Heart University in 1969, with Bachelor of Arts degrees in Mathematics and History.
+Born and raised in Bridgeport, Connecticut, Mr. Bucci attended parochial schools, including St. Joseph Grammar School and Notre Dame High School in Fairfield, CT.
+He graduated from Sacred Heart University in 1969 with a Bachelor of Arts in Mathematics and History.
 After graduating in 1973, cum laude, from the University of Connecticut School of Law, Mr. Bucci was admitted to practice law before the courts of the State of Connecticut, the United States District Court for the District of Connecticut, the United States Court of Appeals for the Second Circuit, and the United States Supreme Court.

 For more than 45 years, he has focused his practice on representing and advising employees in labor and employment matters.
-Mr. Bucci has represented clients at all levels of state and federal courts and have advocated for clients before the Connecticut Commission on Human Rights and Opportunities, the Connecticut State Board of Labor Relations, and the Connecticut Board of Mediation and Arbitration.
+Mr. Bucci has represented clients at all levels of state and federal courts and has advocated for clients before the Connecticut Commission on Human Rights and Opportunities, the Connecticut State Board of Labor Relations, and the Connecticut Board of Mediation and Arbitration.
 He has served as Assistant Corporation Counsel for the City of Bridgeport and as Bridgeport’s Mayor from 1985 through 1989.
-He possesses an expertise, honed after many years representing employees, in both the private and public sector, in the field of Employment and Discrimination Law.
-Mr. Bucci is most proud of having successfully argued before the United States Supreme Court, in which his clients won a precedent setting victory in the case of Connecticut v.
+He possesses expertise honed after many years representing employees in the private and public sectors in employment and discrimination law.
+Mr. Bucci is most proud of having successfully argued before the United States Supreme Court, in which his clients won a precedent-setting victory in the case of Connecticut v.
 Teal.